syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 The DataGrid control by default creates columns for every public property automatically based on the underlying collection that bounds to the DataGrid using ItemsSource property.
 In this case, AutoGenerateColumns property value is set to ‘true’ and AutoGenerateColumnsMode property value is AutoGenerateColumnsMode.Reset.

-> Note: When you change items source for SfDataGrid during run time, then the columns are generated on the basis of option set for AutoGenerateColumns Mode.
+N> When you change items source for SfDataGrid during run time, then the columns are generated on the basis of option set for AutoGenerateColumns Mode.

 The following is the event that is associated with AutoGeneratingColumns.